JSONC-Spec/JSONC-Spec/README.md

 https://codeberg.org/JSONC-Spec/JSONC-Spec#common-jsonc-specification).
 There's a web version of it [here](https://jsonc-spec.codeberg.page/).)*

+**(I'm marking this specification as a draftt as of 2025-09-01, due to the role of trailing commas being currently under discussion in the community.)**

-This is a specification of the *Common JSON with Comments (JSONC) config format* that is often seen with a `.jsonc` file extension, or sometimes simply with a `.json` file extension.
+This is a specification of the *common JSON with Comments (JSONC) config format* that is often seen with a `.jsonc` file extension, or sometimes simply with a `.json` file extension.
 The main focus of this document is to capture what seems to be **the most common variant that seems